erikamueller/mt-exercise-5/README.md

 #MT Exercise 5: Impact of beam size on translation quality

-Change the beam size parameter in the config file of the best model ten times and evaluate:
+Change the beam size parameter in the config file of the best model and evaluate ten times according the following list:

-Best model: ??
+Beam size list: [1, 2, 3, 4, 5, 6, 8, 10, 12, 15]

+Best model: bpe-level model c) with vocabulary size set to 10000.
+Evaluation run with all the beam sizes results in the following list of BLEU score.

+BLEU list: [19.8, 20.6, 20.9, 21.0, 20.9, 21.0, 21.0, 21.0, 20.8, 20.4]

 Configuration file: